 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease, liver disease, or pancreas problems.
-Tell your doctor if you have gallstones, diabetes, a history of nerve problems, or if you are receiving kidney dialysis.
-Make sure your doctor knows if you drink alcohol on a regular basis.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, pancreas problems, gallstones, diabetes, or a history of nerve problems.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Dark urine or pale stools, nausea, vomiting, loss of appetite, stomach pain, yellow skin or eyes